TK Reite Notebooks Toolkit

 |14.
 Share files via removable media.
 Copy files to USB flash drives of people involved in the project.
 Alternatively, each scanned notebook should be small enough to email.

-16. Print out copies of the booklets, fold and make them up for the establishment of a library of physical copies of the booklets.
+16. Print out copies of the notebooks, fold and make them up for the establishment of a library of physical copies of the notebooks.
 This might be hosted by a local school, community centre or government institution.

 |The project only uses freely available digital and analogue technologies.
 The most basic tools required are pens, paper and scissors, with various digital technologies adding increased capabilities at different levels :